it-innovation/EXPERImonitor/samples/databaseExport/README.txt

 -----------------------------------

 1. Build the complete ECC API (for more information, see the top-level README.txt file)
-	* You should find the 'experimedia-arch-ecc-samples-databaseExport-2.1.jar' in the 'lib' folder in this directory after a successful build
+	* You should find the 'experimedia-arch-ecc-samples-databaseExport-2.1.jar' in the 'target' folder in this directory after a successful build

 2. This Java console application depends on the following libraries: